 Assicurazioni Generali Venezia [Striking blotter advertisement for life, fire, property, and carrier insurance policies].
 Venice: Stamperia Zanetti, .
 50 USD Well-printed blotter (15 x 24 cm.), in red-and-black, featuring the Venetian Lion of St. Mark.
 Near Fine.

 Nazionale della Assicurazioni Storia di un cavallo senza previdenza.
 [The horse without insurance].
 Bologna, circa 1930s.
 100 USD Self-wrappers, with front cover illustrated in saturated colours.
 Contents: leaves, featuring 6 compositions in duplicate spreads; one coloured, one blank.
 Near Fine.

 A children's colouring book that depicts the story of Fulmino, a champion race horse who laughed-off insurance, "without a care for tomorrow."
 Eventually finding himself down on his luck, Fulmino is forced to work as a pack mule: "If only I'd been insured, I wouldn't be so tanned."
 With no OCLC or SBN records discovered.

 The Travelers Insurance Company Smash hits of the year.

 Hartford, CT, 1940.
 150 USD Illustrated wrappers (23 cm.), printed in saturated colours.
-Rear panel inscribed by agent.
+Rear panel inscribed by local agent.
 Staple-bound to contents of 36 pages; richly-illustrated throughout, in colour.
 With striking centre-fold spread: "Death goes to a party."